dbybanez/100-days-of-code/r1-log.md

 All 3 API endpoint now works.
 Each endpoint gets all data from MySQL, MSSQL, and MongoDB.
 Encountered an error when trying to do a load test on the MySQL API endpoint.
 It throws a "packets out of order" error when doing concurrency of 10 within 20 seconds.
 But it was an easy fix.
 Just a couple of Google tabs. 😆 https://github.com/dbybanez/dbs-webapp

 ### R1D28
-Added an endpoint which queries all data from the 3 databases.
-Also added load test package which measures API calls latency.
-I'm not sure if this is the right path on measuring database performance tho.
-Lol. https://github.com/dbybanez/dbs-webapp
+Endpoint for load test done.
+Added system info.
+I'm almost done with my project, just a few things to work on the front-end. https://github.com/dbybanez/dbs-webapp